 Oil and gas drilling projects today case and cement off water supplies and other sensitive formations and are (rather) well-regulated (federal MMR failures in the Gulf notwithstanding).
 This is closely watched in Ohio and other shale play states.
 Most regulation is at the state level and this regulation is based in rather well understood geological and engineering principles, and adapting as they go.
 The percentage of projects with failures or deficiencies in cementing remains unacceptably high (5-10 % range) if there will be thousands of these completions.

 As mentioned above, it should be understood that oil and gas issues in particular in Ohio, West Virginia and Pennsylvania are both long-standing problems, and associated with geologic conditions.
 The study of gas in water well occurrences in Bainbridge Township, Geauga Co., Ohio is typical.
 These investigations began after an explosion in a home in 2007.
-The report of investigations is found here.
+Reports on that investigation (along with other reports) are found here.
 Part of what the study reinforces is that gas is a natural part of the geologic setting in the region.
-A cursory review of gas-bearing geology in Pennsylvania shows why people have some gas in their wells in places, however casing-cementing deficiencies have contributed to making some water wells unusable in NE Pennsylvania.
+A cursory review of gas-bearing geology in Pennsylvania shows why people have some gas in their wells in places.
+Recent studies reinforce experience that casing-cementing deficiencies have contributed to making some water wells unusable near oil and gas wells.
+The most important source of water well problems around drilling, production and injection is perhaps the most obvious, spills and leaks at the surface.

 The concept of enlightened self interest factors into the success of frac jobs and avoidance of penetrating other formations, potentially water-bearing or protective of water.
 The self interest is that the developers want gas and a few other hydrocarbons to come out of the wells - and NOT water.
 They do not want to separate water from gas, or sulfide from water - they want gas and "wet" hydrocarbons.
 They also do not want to penetrate cap rock above the gas-bearing shale.
 They want all the gas leaving the production zone to leave through a well to become salable product, not leaking up to cause trouble in fresh water.
 Geologists and engineers have the tools to evaluate formations and to set the placement and orientation of horizontal bores and fracturing tools so that the fractures a) optimize gas removal and b) avoid surrounding formations.

 You can choose with whom you lease.
 Do your homework.
 We suggest researching the players and choose those with the best safety and environmental records, as well as good landowner relations (we think these go together).
 People experienced with the industry know the players who "just comply with the letter of regulations" and those who go two steps beyond to be on the safe side.
 Your flexibility to negotiate depends on where you are, and your lease can be swapped to other producers as they work to build square-mile property aggregates.
 Join the landowner group.
 If you are anticipating leasing, get some informed legal help.
-These attorneys and these attorneys (among others - check around) are ahead of the curve in Ohio in focusing on helping property owners in negotiating mineral rights.
+There are now numerous experienced attorney groups qualified to be of assistance to property owners in negotiating mineral rights.
+Shop around.
 Other resources in links below.
 Did we mention "join a landowner group"?

 Excellent quote in the April 4, 2012 Youngstown Vindicator from a gentlemen in Texas experienced with oil leasing (and doing quite well): "He acknowledges that there have been incidents, some serious, but to him it’s preventable by dealing with the right company at the outset, outlining clear rules for safety, maintenance and eventual site cleanup and understanding and trusting in the science" and another "Don’t take their first offer, ask for a whole lot more than you think you’re going to get, then you can negotiate.
 If you sign what they come up and offer you, you messed up.” (articles by TheNewsOutlet.org for the Vindicator).
 We absolutely cannot say it better ourselves.